 It says something that the only Chelsea Piers Fitness outside of NYC was located in Stamford CT.
 What that something is, I’m not sure.
 Perhaps a community that has a fine tuned work-fitness ethic?
 Or groups of people who love to play Pickleball.
 (Isn’t that all over the country, though?).
 Whatever it is, though, it’s a popular place, and if you’re so inclined, you can drop in for a pick-up soccer, basketball, or volleyball game.

 Best Restaurants in Stamford CT

-Of course the pizza’s great, but I’m partial to Remo’s Chicken Balsamic – a mélange of boneless chicken breast, sliced portabella mushrooms, and sundried tomatoes over penne pasta, tossed with a balsamic glaze I apparently can’t resist.
-All fish, chicken and veal entrees are under $20, a bargain in this Gold Coast city.
+Of course the pizza’s great, but I’m partial to Remo’s Chicken Balsamic – a mélange of boneless chicken breast, sliced portabella mushrooms, and sun-dried tomatoes over penne pasta, tossed with a balsamic glaze I apparently can’t resist.
+All fish, chicken and veal entrees hover under $25, a bargain in this Gold Coast city.

-Where to Stay in Stamford CT
+Hotels in Stamford CT